DamianArado/GSoC-2022-Phoenix/PROGRESS.md

 - I'm trying to find a way to create the required environment (possibly a [`headless-gl`](https://github.com/descriptinc/headless-gl) based environment) for these tests to execute themselves successfully on the CI.
 - The submitted PR that has been continuing since more than a week: https://github.com/HSF/phoenix/pull/492
 - By this week, I plan to get this PR merged and send one more with e2e tests that I'm currently working on locally as well.

+### Week 13 - 14 (August 22 - September 3, 2022)

+- The major focus would be to create a proper unit and e2e testing setup for Phoenix.
+- The unit testing setup that uses Jest is ready but it fails on the CI due to `WebGLRenderer`.
+The `headless-gl` library didn't help much on the CI in our case even though it worked fine locally.
+Running these tests inside docker also didn't work as we got the same error that we saw on the CI.
+- The end-to-end testing setup is ready and has been sent to be reviewed via: https://github.com/HSF/phoenix/pull/495
+- After this, I'll create a new branch `jasmine-karma` where I'll write the remaining unit tests using Jasmine.
+- And after this, we will decide whether we should use the Jest setup or the Jasmine setup on the master branch - this is quite critical as we would be maintaining the same setup in the future as well.